linkedin/Hakawai/README.md

 - ``HKWTextView+TextTransformation`` contains methods for working with and altering text and attributes within the text view
 - ``HKWTextView+Extras`` contains miscellaneous utilities
 - ``HKWTextView+Plugins`` contains an API intended for consumption by plug-ins; you may use these features directly as well, but doing so may or may not cause conflicts with any active plug-ins

+### Sample App

+The ``HakawaiDemo`` sample app demonstrates some of Hakawai's features.

+The first tab contains a simple text entry field with buttons to reverse or perform a [ROT13](http://en.wikipedia.org/wiki/ROT13) transformation on the selected text.

+The second tab demonstrates control flow plug-ins and the Abstraction Layer, and contains a 'console' which will display the user's actions as they type in or delete text.

+The third tab demonstrates the mentions plug-in.
+You can type in ``@`` or ``+`` to see a list of entities (for demonstration's sake, the [25 earliest Turing Award winners](http://amturing.acm.org/byyear.cfm)) that you can select.
+You can also type in three characters of the name to bring up the chooser.

 Plug-ins